emtneutrino/races/README.md

 You can delete a waypoint by selecting it on the waypoint map or in the world, then pressing 'Spacebar' on a keyboard, 'X' button on an Xbox controller or 'Square' button on a DualShock controller.
 Deleting a waypoint will delete the corresponding blip on the waypoint map and the corresponding checkpoint in the world.

 You can move an existing waypoint by selecting it on the waypoint map or in the world, then clicking an empty spot on the waypoint map or in the world where you want to move it.
 Moving a waypoint will move the corresponding blip on the waypoint map and the corresponding checkpoint in the world.

+You can increase or decrease the radius of an existing waypoint only in the world and not in the waypoint map.
+There is a minimum and maximum radius limit of a waypoint.
+A racer has reached the waypoint if they are within the radius of the waypoint.
+To increase the radius of the waypoint, select the waypoint in the world, then press 'Up Arrow' on a keyboard or up DPAD.
+To decrease the radius of the waypoint, select the waypoint in the world, then press 'Down Arrow' on a keyboard or down DPAD.

 For multi-lap races, the start and finish waypoint must be the same.
 Select the finish waypoint first (white checkered flag), then select the start waypoint (green checkered flag).
 The start/finish waypoint will become a yellow checkered flag.
 The original finish waypoint will become a blue numbered waypoint.